 I want to day hike or overnight camp on the Appalachian Trail.
 Is this safe during the COVID-19 pandemic?

-The ATC believes the scientific information has become clearer over the past several weeks on how to keep yourself and those around you safe from COVID-19 while hiking on the Appalachian Trail in many situations.
+The ATC believes the scientific information has become clearer on how to keep yourself and those around you safe from COVID-19 while hiking on the Appalachian Trail in many situations.
 However, there are multiple precautions and points to consider before planning an A.T. hike.

 Before you decide to head out, ask yourself three questions: